henrylawson/photish/README.md

 If you need ideas on how to help, checkout our [TODO](https://github.com/henrylawson/photish/blob/master/TODO.md) list.

-### Dev Services
+### Services

-Photish uses a range of services to assist with development and to ensure Photish remains a high quality application.
-Before contributing it is worth browsing through these services to understand how Photish is configured and is using them:
+Photish uses a range of services.
+Before contributing it is worth browsing through these services to understand how Photish is configured and is using
+them:

 1. [Snap CI](https://snap-ci.com/henrylawson/photish/branch/master) is used as
    the primary CI/CD server.
 All builds and tests are ran from Snap CI.
 Snap CI